 One good picture is worth a thousand words…

-Here are our top tips for taking good pictures for the Door and other publications
+Here are our top tips for taking good pictures for publications.

 Even if it’s a story about a church building project, a picture of the building alone won’t do.
 You need people in the foreground.

 Is there someone who can hold something or point to something that gives the story meaning?
 Try to avoid dull pictures of people standing in rows.

 It helps if the vicar wears their collar.
 Do the choir need to robe or the uniformed organisations come dressed for the part?
 This will all add colour.

 5. What about facial expressions – are they appropriate?

 Are the people smiling if it is good news?
 Do they look appropriately solemn if it’s bad news?
 Think about the message of the story.

 Don’t be afraid to direct people to get the picture you want.
 It’s much better to spend a few minutes longer and end up with a useable picture.

 7. Do shirts need tucking in or ties straightening?

 Check for any distractions in the background.
 Does any furniture need moving, curtains drawing etc?